4neesh/DevBlog/src/blogInProgress/005ResolvingHashConflicts.md

 </p>
 <br>
 <p>
 Open addressing can enable collisions to be resolved with loose clustering to reduce the chance of repeated collisions.
 The use of quadratic and double-hashing algorithms, however, increases the compute time of the hash function.
 When a search operation is performed on a hash table, the computational cost will accumulate through the additional probing algorithms and the degree of clustering within the hash table.
-Closed addressing resolves collision hashing by placing multiple values in the same bucket, thus avoiding the need for expensive computations to find new index positions.
+Closed addressing offers a resolution to collision hashing which avoids the need for expensive computations to find new index positions.

 </p>
 <br>